-This course illustrates how microeconomic theory can be used to understand the operation of health care markets as well as to analyze various problems and issues relating to health economics, including international comparisons Current political issues will also be addressed as they relate to health care economics.
+This course will focus on how microeconomic theory can be used to understand the operation of healthcare markets, and analyze various problems and issues relating to health economics, including international comparisons.
+The course will review and analyze the Affordable Care Act and its impact on the current and future healthcare economics.
+Current political issues will also be addressed as they relate to healthcare economics.
+(3 credits)

 - ENG 101: English Composition 1

 Upon successful completion of this course the students will be able to:

 - Define healthcare economics and explain how it is different from any other economic good.